hueyyeng/GOT/index.md

 **How does the gacha exactly work?**

-Playing the game, or purchasing them with money, you obtain a rare currency called primogems.
+Playing the game, or purchasing them with money, you obtain a rare currency called Primogems.
 You can exchange this currency in the game shop for Acquaint and Intertwined fates.
 Those fates are used to pull characters and weapons.
 Characters are a lot rarer than weapons, there is however a pity system in place in case you have very bad luck pulling characters.

 It is also noteworthy that not all characters are obtained just by gacha.
 Some are obtained by playing the story, by completing game events and some can be obtained by purchasing them in the game shop.